The Smart Approach to Tee Box Renovations

 Think about it — everything begins on the tees.
 That’s where your guests and members first encounter your course.
-The extent to which the tee surface is firm and level and well turfed not only determines their first impression, it also sets expectations for their play experience.
+The extent to which the tee surface is firm, level, aligned properly and well turfed not only determines their first impression, it also sets expectations for their play experience.

 But tee boxes, especially given their footprint-to-foot traffic ratio, undergo a lot of wear and tear.
 So, what is the lifespan of a tee box?
 The American Society of Golf Course Architects (ASGCA) recommends tee boxes be replaced every 15 years or so, possibly even sooner for courses whose tee box areas are insufficient for the amount of annual course play.